Battelle/movfuscator/poc/README.md

 ## Overview
 The M/o/Vfuscator (short 'o', sounds like "mobfuscator") compiles programs into "mov" instructions, and only "mov" instructions.
 Arithmetic, comparisons, jumps, function calls, and everything else a program needs are all emulated through movs, and there is no SMC cheating.
 The compiler is inspired by the paper "mov is Turing-complete", by Stephen Dolan.

 The original M/o/Vfuscator (M/o/Vfuscator 1.0) compiles programs from the esoteric language BrainF@$!, and is best used in conjunction with the BFBASIC compiler by Jeffry Johnston.
-M/o/Vfuscator 2.0 is a complete C compiler, and will be available soon.
+M/o/Vfuscator 2.0 is a complete C compiler, and is available now.

 ## Usage